nahidulhasan/laravel-pdf/README.md

 # Laravel-Html2Pdf

-> A Simple package for easily generating PDF documents from HTML .This package is specially for laravel but you can use this without laravel .
+> A Simple package for easily generating PDF documents from HTML.This package is specially for laravel but you can use this without laravel.

 ## Installation